Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 8 min read

 Prep the Rim: Clean, Remove Old Tape, and Inspect

-Start by stripping any old tape and wiping the rim thoroughly with isopropyl alcohol to remove grease and adhesive residue.
-Let the rim dry completely so the new tape can bond properly.
-Carefully inspect the bed and spoke holes for cracks, sharp edges, or thin tape remnants that could compromise the seal.
+Start by stripping any old tape and wiping the rim with isopropyl alcohol to remove grease and adhesive residue.
+Let the rim dry completely so the new tape bonds properly.
+Then inspect the bed and spoke holes for cracks, sharp edges, or thin tape remnants that could break the seal.

-Once the rim’s clean and dry, closely inspect every inch for damage that could ruin a tubeless seal.
-You’ll use rim inspection techniques to find dents, cracks, and leftover adhesive that can prevent tape from bonding.
-Run a fingernail along the bead and bed to feel rough spots and check spoke holes for thin tape remnants.
-Look inside and outside the rim for corrosion or sharp edges that’ll cut tape.
+Once the rim is clean and dry, look closely at every inch for damage that could ruin a tubeless seal.
+Use basic rim inspection techniques: run a fingernail along the bead and bed to feel rough spots, and check spoke holes for thin tape remnants.
+Look inside and outside the rim for corrosion or sharp edges that could cut tape.

-• Dents or bends in the bead that stop uniform seating
+• Dents or bends in the bead that stop uniform tire seating

 • Cracks or splits in the rim wall or bed